kodefox/infra/packages/exoflex/README.md

 If you are not using `Expo`, you should install it by following [this step](https://github.com/react-native-community/react-native-svg/#installation).

+Exoflex includes automatic fonts loading using `expo-font`.
+If you want to opt-out and handle the font loading manually, use [babel-plugin-optional-require](https://github.com/satya164/babel-plugin-optional-require).

 ## Installation

 To install this library, you could use npm or yarn: